-The following information, prepared as of May 29, 2012 should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Indigo Exploration Inc. (the "Company" or "Indigo") for the six months ended March 31, 2012, together with the audited consolidated financial statements of the Company for the year ended September 30, 2011 and the accompanying Management's Discussion and Analysis (the "MD&A") for that fiscal year as well as the unaudited condensed interim consolidated financial statements of the Company for the three months ended December 31, 2011 and the accompanying MD&A for that fiscal period.
+The following information, prepared as of March 12, 2012 should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Indigo Exploration Inc. (the "Company" or "Indigo") for the three months ended December 31, 2011, together with the audited consolidated financial statements of the Company for the year ended September 30, 2011 and the accompanying Management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
 The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-Figures from periods prior to and including September 30, 2010 are in accordance with Canadian generally accepted accounting principles prior to convergence with IFRS ("CDN GAAP").
+Figures from periods prior to and including September 30, 2010 are in accordance with Canadian generally accepted accounting principles ("CDN GAAP").
 All amounts are expressed in Canadian dollars unless otherwise indicated.